kokkos/kokkos-core-wiki/source/testing-and-issue-tracking/Testing-Workflow-Components.md

 ## Software Management for the Kokkos Git Repository

-Git is a distributed management system and is used for the Kokkos software repository; a complete snapshot of the Kokkos software can be obtained from the Kokkos clone site ( https://github.com/github/kokkos/kokkos.git ).
+Git is a distributed management system and is used for the Kokkos software repository; a complete snapshot of the Kokkos software can be obtained from the Kokkos clone [site]( https://github.com/github/kokkos/kokkos.git).
 A clone from this Git remote site, called by default __origin__, downloads a branch called by default __master__.
 Each _branch_ is an independent copy of a Git database (called the software repository here) and where development of a software project takes place.
 The Kokkos team has two branches of primary importance in its software development process: Kokkos __master__ and __develop__; the former is treated as the official version of Kokkos (forked from Trilinos) and the latter the official branch that collects changes from developers during a development cycle.
 Both branches restrict write-privileges to the project owners.
 Developers create branches, e.g. issue-865 or array-bounds, for their work and submit pull requests (fetch and merge) to the project owners to integrate the branch changes for the current development cycle.
 The pull request often contains suggestions for review and presentation of testing results.
 When a development cycle is complete, the process for integration of Kokkos changes into the Trilinos repository (the promotion process) is begun.
 At the conclusion of a successful promotion, the _master_ branch of Kokkos receives a pull request from the _develop_ branch; after approval, the cycle begins again.

 ## Platforms

 To achieve the goal of enabling software applications to become performant on a variety of systems, software testing must take place on a wide range of architectures.
 Integral to this effort at Sandia is the collection of machines referred to as the Heterogeneous Advanced Architecture Platforms or HAAPs ( https://snl-wiki.sandia.gov/display/HAAPs ).
 A subset of these machines are identified in Table 2.1 as the primary (P) test platforms, while other machines with similar characteristics are identified as alternate (or secondary (S) ) test machines that can be used in the event of maintenance or other outages of the primary.
 The HAAPs link above (scroll to the Platforms section) is the official specifications for these machines.
 The Platforms table on the HAAPs link contains specifications for both the CPUs and the GPUs (accelerators) when present on a particular platform.
 Note, the information in Table 2.1 is a subset of that presented in the HAAPs table.
 The last column designates the network on which a particular machine exists (OHPC – Open Network, SRN – Sandia Restricted Network).

 [ decide if summary needed or not: A summary of these machines in Attachment M provides further details. ]

 <h4>Table 2.1: Kokkos Test Platforms and Characteristics</h4>